-- Students have the opportunity to study up to 4 A levels throughout the sixth form, with a minimum of 3 A levels as a requirement. - A student wishing to take 3 A levels must achieve a best 8 point score at GCSE of 45 points or more. - Students wishing to pursue 4 A levels must achieve a best 8 GCSE point score of 48 points or more. - The minimum GCSE grade for English Language and Mathematics is a C grade.
+- Students have the opportunity to study up to 4 A levels throughout the sixth form, with a minimum of 3 A levels as a requirement. - A student wishing to take 3 A levels must achieve a best 8 point score at GCSE of 45 points or more. - The minimum GCSE grade for English Language and Mathematics is a C grade.
 This grade requirement could be higher, depending on the subject choice. - Each subject has specific entry requirements based on particular GCSE grades and these also need to be achieved to access the course.
 Details of such requirements are to be found on the school's website.